pulumi/docs/content/blog/python-for-pac/index.md

 ResourceValidationPolicy validates inputs of individual resources before the resource is created or modified.
 StackValidationPolicy validates outputs of all resources in the stack after all resources have been created or modified.
 During previews, resources aren't created or modified, so the ResourceValidationPolicy and StackValidationPolicy validations see a preview of what's going to happen (as best we can determine)

 With stack validation policies, the validation happens after resources have been created or modified.
 Modifications to resources can't be prevented, but using mandatory enforcement results in a deployment failing (despite the modified resources).
-If you run Pulumi preview before an update and use a mandatory StackValidationPolicy, you can catch the problems before a real deployment occurs.
+If you run `pulumi preview` before an update and use a mandatory StackValidationPolicy, you can catch the problems before a real deployment occurs.

 The difference is described in this table: